 This code introduces a regex named word, which matches at least one word character, optionally followed by a single quote.
-Another regex called dup (short for duplicate) contains a word boundary anchor.
-Within a regex, the syntax <&word> locates the regex word within the current lexical scope and matches against the regex.
-The <name=&regex> syntax creates a capture named name, which records what &regex matched in the match object.
+Another regex called dup (short for duplicate) is anchored at a word boundary.

+Since named regex are very much like subroutines, within a regex, the syntax <&word> locates the regex word within the current lexical scope and matches as if the regex were used in its place.
+The <name=®ex> syntax creates a capture named name, which records what ®ex matched in the match object.

-In this example, dup calls the word regex, then matches at least one non-word character, and then matches the same string as previously matched by the regex word.
+In our example, dup calls the word regex, then matches at least one non-word character, and then matches the same string as previously matched by the regex word.
 It ends with another word boundary.
-The syntax for this backreference is a dollar sign followed by the name of the capture in angle brackets.
+The syntax for This backreference is a dollar sign followed by the name of the capture in angle brackets.
+6 " simply looks up a regex named word in the current grammar and parent grammars, and creates a capture of the same name.>

 Within the if block, \$<dup> is short for \$/{'dup'}.
-It accesses the match object that the regex dup produced. dup also has a subrule called word.
-The match object produced from that call is accessible as \$<dup><word>.
+It accesses the match object that the regex dup produced. dup also has a subrule called word, and the match object produced from that call is accessible as \$<dup><word>.